NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 Input to a command is provided via `ARGUMENTS` and `OPTIONS`.

 `ARGUMENTS` represent a required input for a function.
-When choosing to use `ARGUMENT` over function please be aware of the downsides that come with it:
+When choosing to use `ARGUMENTS` over `OPTIONS` please be aware of the downsides that come with it:

 - User will need to remember the order of `ARGUMENTS`.
 This is not a problem if there is only one `ARGUMENT`.